minmin-yuan/netflix-churn-prediction/README.md

 ---

 ## **6. Reproducibility**
-- Notebook and training script can be executed.
+- Notebook and training script can be executed without errors.
-- Environment dependencies captured in `environment.yml` (conda) for easy setup.
+- Environment dependencies captured in `environment.yml` (conda) for easy setup or `requirements.txt` (pip + venv).

 ---